 Built in 1924 and designed by Emery Roth, this one-bedroom, 825sf coop on lower Fifth Avenue was brought into the 21st century.
-The main focus of this ground up renovation was to create a direct link from the living room to the kitchen, creating a more open and airy plan.
-A closet was removed to connect the living room and kitchen while also allowing room for a large, extendable dining table.
+The main focus of this ground up renovation was to create a direct link between the living room and kitchen, creating a more open and airy plan.
+A small closet was removed to connect the two spaces while also allowing room for a round, extendable dining table.
 Pendant fixture is by Roll and Hill.

 Everything was demolished to make way for a more modern, loft-like style.
-Even the original floors (too badly damaged to save) were replaced with solid oak, random-plank floors from LV Wood.
-The bathroom (enlarged by annexing the adjacent hall) now has a custom wall-mounted vanity in rift-cut oak, standing shower sheathed in stone, a heated marble floor, fittings by Kallista from Ann Sacks, and Mirror Ball pendant by Tom Dixon.
+Even the original floors (too badly damaged to save) were replaced with solid oak, random-plank pre-finished flooring from LV Wood.
+The bathroom (enlarged by annexing the adjacent hall) now has a custom wall-mounted vanity in rift-cut oak, standing shower sheathed in stone, a heated marble floor, fittings by Kallista from Ann Sacks, and mirror ball pendant by Tom Dixon.